-Welcome to Comparative Studies in Literature and Culture
+What is Comparative Studies in Literature & Culture?

-Behind the creation of CSLC was the idea that Ph.D. education in our fields (Comparative Literature, French and Francophone, Slavic, and Spanish) ought to cultivate a common ground in addition to fostering specialized research.
-We thus wanted to design a program that could remap the boundaries of these fields while carrying on the very best of their traditions and enlarging what each can bring to the study of its discipline.
-The invention of CSLC marks our renewed and ongoing commitment to shaping the future of doctoral education in the humanities.
+By design, program remaps the boundaries of these fields while carrying on the very best of their traditions and enlarging what each can bring to the study of its discipline.
+The invention of CSLC marks our commitment to shaping the future of doctoral education in the humanities.

 There are several hallmarks of CSLC’s program:

-- a wholly new Track called Comparative Media and Culture, which allows you to study all kinds of media in a strongly grounded context of cultural and linguistic difference.
+The Comparative Media and Culture track, allows you to study all kinds of media in a strongly grounded context of cultural and linguistic difference.
 The program also includes a workshop course to help prepare students for future teaching and research career.

-In addition to these new features, CSLC combines the energies and expertise of nearly 30 full-time faculty and over 40 current graduate students.
-And we plan to grow!
+In addition to these new features, CSLC combines the energies and expertise of nearly 30 full-time faculty and 50 current graduate students.

-Questions about the new CSLC doctoral program?
+Questions about the CSLC doctoral program?
 Email firstname.lastname@example.org.